hucker/mdfile/README.md

 `<!--process end-->`

 ## Overview
-MarkdownMaker (mnm) converts different file types to properly formatted markdown, supporting:
+MarkdownMaker (mnm) 'converts' different file types to properly formatted markdown, supporting:
 - Code files (.py, .java, .js, and many more)
 - CSV files (with table formatting)
 - JSON files (with syntax highlighting)
-- Markdown files (pass-through with optional timestamp)
+- Markdown files
 - Text files (plain text conversion)

+**DISCLAIMER: convert is doing a bit of heavy lifting, in most cases the file extension is used to generate a text-block that the browser is used to render.
+However, in the case of JSON files the files are pretty printed, and CSVs are loaded into Markdown Tables.**

 **USEFUL NOTE: Paths are relative to the file that you are processing, so if files are in other folders please reference them to the markdown file that you are reading from.**